THUNDERGROOVE/SDETool-legacy/README.md

 Can take a really long time to get very vague things like "combat", "rail", etc..

 More input types for -i use the typeName and display name to lookup with the best match working?

+More calculations like damage for things like dampening, range amps, speed, etc.